Teksta versija

 1. The Regulation prescribes the procedures by which the Ministry of Education and Science (hereinafter - the Ministry) shall, once every six years (hereinafter - the evaluation year), organise the international evaluation of scientific institutions activity (hereinafter - the evaluation).

-2. To organise the evaluation, the Ministry shall attract a performer of the evaluation in accordance with this Regulation - a legal person who has professional experience and competence in organising evaluations of the scientific activity of scientific institutions, as well as good reputation and corresponding capacity (hereinafter - the performer).
+2. The Ministry shall, for the organisation of the evaluation, attract a performer of the evaluation in accordance with this Regulation - a legal person who has professional experience and competence in organising evaluations of the scientific activities of scientific institutions, including the competence in applying the uniform principles for evaluating the scientific institution activity as defined in the process of reforming the scientific evaluation within the European Research Area, as well as good reputation and corresponding capacity (hereinafter - the performer).
 The Ministry shall attract the performer in accordance with the requirements of the laws and regulations in the field of public procurements.
 The Ministry shall organise the evaluation of those scientific institutions which have provided the information referred to in Paragraphs 16 and 17 of this Regulation.

-3. The Ministry shall provide the user rights of the National Research Information System (hereinafter - the Information System) to the performer by complying with the normative regulation regarding the Information System.
+3. The Ministry shall provide the performer with user rights of the National Research Information System (hereinafter - the Information System), complying with the normative regulation regarding the Information System.

-4. The performer, in conformity with the requirements of this Regulation and upon consulting with sectoral ministries to which scientific institutions are subordinate, the organisations representing scientific institutions, and the Latvian Council of Science, shall develop and the Ministry shall approve the evaluation methodology.
+4. The performer shall, in compliance with the requirements of this Regulation and by consulting with sectoral ministries to which scientific institutions are subordinate, the organisations representing scientific institutions, and the Latvian Council of Science, develop and the Ministry shall approve the evaluation methodology.

-5. The performer shall ensure the implementation of the evaluation which provides for the attraction of foreign experts and organisation of the evaluation work, as well as the preparation of a report by foreign experts on the evaluation of scientific institutions (hereinafter - the consolidated report).
+5. The performer shall ensure the implementation of the evaluation which provides for the attraction of foreign experts and the organisation of evaluation work, and also the preparation of a report by foreign experts on the evaluation of scientific institutions (hereinafter - the consolidated report).

 6. The performer shall:

-6.1. establish and organise the evaluation work in the following collegial groups of foreign experts (hereinafter - the group of experts) in conformity with the normative regulation regarding the fields and subfields of science of Latvia:
+6.1. establish and organise the evaluation work in the following collegial groups of foreign experts (hereinafter - the group of experts) in conformity with the normative regulation regarding the major fields of science, the fields and subfields of science of Latvia:

-6.1.2. the group of experts in engineering and technology;
+6.1.2. the group of engineering and technology experts;

-6.1.3. the group of experts in medical and health sciences;
+6.1.3. the group of medical and health science experts;

-6.1.4. the group of experts in agriculture, forestry, and veterinary sciences;
+6.1.4. the group of agriculture, forestry, and veterinary science experts;

-6.1.6. the group of experts in humanities and the arts;
+6.1.6. the group of humanities and the arts experts;

-6.2. ensure that there are at least six foreign experts in each group of experts, one of whom - the head of the group of experts, one - an expert on national economy, and at least one foreign expert corresponds to the field of science of activity of the scientific institution or assessment entity referred to in Sub-paragraph 15.2 of this Regulation in accordance with the normative regulation regarding the fields and subfields of science of Latvia;
+6.2. ensure that there are at least six foreign experts in each group of experts, one of whom is the head of the group of experts, one - an expert on national economy, and at least four foreign experts correspond to the primary major field of science of the activity of the scientific institution or the entity to be evaluated referred to in Sub-paragraph 15.2 of this Regulation in accordance with the normative regulation regarding the major fields of science, the fields and subfields of science of Latvia;

-6.3. provide the right to the scientific institution to become acquainted with members of the relevant group of experts who have been attracted for the evaluation of the scientific institution.
-The scientific institution shall, within five working days after receipt of such information, send the performer a written submission on the conformity of foreign experts with the field of science of activity of the scientific institution or the assessment entity referred to in Sub-paragraph 15.2 of this Regulation in accordance with the normative regulation regarding the fields and subfields of science of Latvia.
+6.3. ensure the right to the scientific institution to become acquainted with members of the relevant group of experts who have been attracted for the evaluation of the scientific institution.
+The scientific institution shall, within five working days after receipt of such information, send the performer a written submission on the conformity of foreign experts with the major field of science or the primary major field of science and the related major field of science of activity of the scientific institution or the entity to be evaluated referred to in Sub-paragraph 15.2 of this Regulation in accordance with the normative regulation regarding the major fields of science, the fields and subfields of science of Latvia.
 If the performer recognises the abovementioned submission as justified, it shall update the composition of the relevant group of experts in order to ensure the evaluation of the scientific institution.

 7. The requirements for a foreign expert shall be as follows: